raybrshen/pumpkin_ws/README.md

     catkin_make

-You need to run `catkin_make` twice because analog\_array package has self references.
+You need to run `catkin_make` twice because analog\_array and pumpking_messages packages have self references.

 To configure your IDE there are some instruction (here)[http://wiki.ros.org/IDEs].

+We are working in a full Wiki for our modified version of this robot (here)[wiki/Home]